 Major content areas:

 The content areas encompass the full range of core competencies within CRE.
-A non-exhaustive list includes conflicts of interest, such as those relating to recruitment of subjects and relations with industry; publication issues, such as authorship, collaboration, plagiarism, duplicate publication, and peer review; research misconduct, including falsification and fabrication of data; protection of human subjects in research including the role of IRBs and the concepts of vulnerability and coercion.
+A partial list includes conflicts of interest, such as those relating to recruitment of subjects and relations with industry; publication issues, such as authorship, collaboration, plagiarism, duplicate publication, and peer review; research misconduct, including falsification and fabrication of data; protection of human subjects in research including the role of IRBs and the concepts of vulnerability and coercion.
 Many other areas of CRE will be covered.

 Dr. Susan Sonne, Clinical & Translational Research Center and Chair, IRB 2